Nineteenth century beginnings

 Insect pests did not receive much attention until the devastating effects of phylloxera on European vineyards became known, and led to the Vines Protection Act 1874.
 This Act provided for a ban on importing vines or parts thereof, and the addition (in 1878) of powers to appoint inspectors to enforce it.

-- The nature of pest and disease afflictions were poorly understood; and
+- the nature of pest and disease afflictions were poorly understood

 Most of the inspectors designated were officers already serving in various roles as government employees who were given duties additional to their existing ones and, it seemed, everyone hoped for the best.